 As a major public research university, NC State has the expertise to advance practical knowledge, transfer technology to the private sector and find solutions to the world’s most pressing problems.
 Our high level of research support attracts top faculty and creates meaningful learning opportunities for students.
 That support also attracts industry partners and results in tremendous economic benefit for North Carolina.

-- In FY2012, we expended $404 million in research activities, placing NC State among the most productive research universities
+- Expended $417 million in research activities in FY2013, placing NC State among the most productive research universities

 - The only university in the nation leading two National Science Foundation Engineering Research Centers, and one of only three universities to ever house three ERCs